maxall93/endpoint-analyzer/README.md

    - Custom Port Check
 5. Choose between TCP Port Only or Full Protocol Check
 6. Save the configuration

+### Removing Endpoints

+1. Click the "Remove Endpoint" button
+2. Select a service category from the left panel
+3. Select an endpoint from the category
+4. Choose a removal option:
+   - Remove specific ports (select ports from the list)
+   - Remove the entire endpoint
+   - Remove the entire category
+5. Confirm the removal action
+6. A backup of the current configuration will be automatically created

+### Restoring from Backups

+1. Click the "Restore Backup" button
+2. Select a backup file from the list (sorted by date, newest first)
+3. Confirm the restoration
+4. The application will create a backup of the current configuration before restoring

 ### Endpoint Check Types